A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Rethinking and New Framework

 Previous works~\citep{semeniuta-etal-2017-hybrid,pmlr-v80-alemi18a} have identified two main causes of the problem: \textit{KL-divergence term} and \textit{strong decoder}.
-For time-series latent diffusion, we will explain as below that these causes stem from certain aspects of the framework design.
+For time-series latent diffusion, we will explain as below that those causes indeed exist, but are in fact avoidable.